-The outcomes of the fair value measurement process are presented to the Group auditors.
+The results of the fair value measurement evaluation process are presented to the audit committee and the Group's independent auditors.

-In 2023, there was no impairment charge on property, plant and equipment (2022: none).
+In 2024, impairment of property, machinery and equipment was charged BGN 234 thousand.
+(2023: none).

 Actuarial calculations

 Calculations of certified actuaries have been used every year when determining present value of long-term payables to personnel upon retirement on the basis of assumptions for mortality rate, staff turnover rate, future salaries level and discount factor.